VWO Insights

 Dynamic heatmaps help you analyze visitors’ engagement with interactive elements such as pop-ups, sliders, and dynamic content.
 This unique feature is available in only a select few heatmap tools, like VWO Heatmaps

 Further, recording visitor data in real-time on the live state of your website helps you quickly identify potential issues before they start impacting your website conversions.
-This way, you can proactively enhance UX and win audiences’ trust.
+This way, you can proactively enhance user experience and win audiences’ trust.

 Click areas